schluete/SwiftDateTimeExtensions/README.md

-# Simple date and time arithmetics in Swift
+# Rails-style date/time arithmetics in Swift

 Admit it, you've always been jealous of you friend the Rails developer being able to write nice, readable date operations like these: